oracle/learning-library/ospa-library/security/LAB2_CASB.md

 **Who Should Complete This Lab:  1 Participant for group**

-*	We are purposefully using our “Community” tenant instead of the tenant associated with the Cloud Account.
+*	We are purposefully using our “shared” tenant instead of the tenant associated with the Cloud Account.
-*	The “Community” tenant is a persistent sandbox environment where Oracle employees can try out CASB features.
+*	The shared tenant is a persistent sandbox environment where Oracle employees can try out CASB features.
 * Open your browser to the CASB instance: https://preprod.casb.ocp.oc-test.com/
 * Login to CASB using the Tenant shared admin account